lausmma2/fe-dev-interview/PROJECT_DOCS.md

 },
 ```

-## Generating and using axios client and models based on apiDoc
+## Generating and using axios client with request methods and models based on apiDoc
 Run a command, that generates an axios client and ts models based on the api schema
 ```bash
 npm run api